Is Electrical Engineering Right for Me?

+Ask questions and explore more to decide if an Electrical Engineering major is your best fit.
 The Electrical Engineering major can raise a lot of questions for students.
 But getting answers and taking a closer look at the dynamic field of Electrical Engineering can introduce you to an exciting program of study and valuable career opportunities.
-We’ll explore some key questions and information that can help you determine if a bachelor’s degree in Electrical Engineering at Houston Baptist University is right for you. [link to related page #1]
+We’ll explore some key questions and information that can help you determine if a bachelor’s degree in Electrical Engineering at Houston Baptist University is right for you.

 Electrical Engineering is the study of electrical systems, devices and circuits such as communication systems, automobiles, computers, machinery controls and almost anything that uses electricity, or has a plug or a motor.